bigbluebutton/bigbluebutton/docs/docs/development/api.md

 There are three types in the API.

-String

-: This data type indicates a (UTF-8) encoded string.
+**String:**<br /> This data type indicates a (UTF-8) encoded string.
 When passing String values to BigBlueButton API calls, make sure that you use correctly URL-encoded UTF-8 values so international text will show up correctly.
 The string must not contain control characters (values 0x00 through 0x1F).

 Some BigBlueButton API parameters put additional restrictions on which characters are allowed, or on the lengths of the string.
 These restrictions are described in the parameter documentation.

-Number

-: This data type indicates a non-negative integer value.
+**Number:**<br /> This data type indicates a non-negative integer value.
 The parameter value must only contain the digits `0` through `9`.
 There should be no leading sign (`+` or `-`), and no comma or period characters.

-Boolean

-: A true/false value.
+**Boolean:**<br />A true/false value.
 The value must be specified as the literal string `true` or `false` (all lowercase), other values may be misinterpreted.

 ## API Security Model